zzzBeozzz/EnglishLearningApp/README.md

 ## Features
 In the application, although there are only one series allowed, the basic features are so far spot on.

--Learner will choose a sitcom to start learning (currently only *Modern Family* is available).
+-Learner will choose a sitcom to start learning (currently only *Modern Family* is available)

--Watch video clips with highlighted English phrases.
+-Watch video clips with highlighted English phrases

--Answer multiple-choice questions to test learner understanding.
+-Answer multiple-choice questions to test learner understanding

--If choose wrong, they can choose again.
+-If choose wrong, they can choose again

--See definitions after correct answers.
+-See definitions after correct answers

--Vibrant design with neon colors, animations, and glowing effects!
+-Vibrant design with neon colors, animations, and glowing effects

 ## Files
 There are files uploaded for referencing, including: